" I like a cook who smiles out loud when he tastes his own work"- Robert Farrar Capon

 What is a garlic scape?

 Garlic scapes are the stalks that grow from the bulbs of hard neck garlic bulbs.
 If left unharvested, the scapes will eventually bloom flowers when the garlic plants fully mature.
 On the other hand, the scapes are harvested before they flower so that the garlic can channel all the energy into producing the most flavourful bulbs.
-Garlic bulbs are not the only one who benefits the goodness of the garlic scapes but it also tests the creativity of any chefs and cooks.
+Garlic bulbs are not the only one that benefits the goodness of the garlic scapes but it also tests the creativity of any chef and cook.

 Garlic scapes have a unique blend of onion, scallion, garlic and chives but it is more muted compared to its bulbous counterpart.
 It has a grassy flavor that tastes mild and sweet.
 Think about in between green onions (scallions) to garlic and garlic to chives.

 Garlic scapes can be eaten raw or cooked.
 Raw garlic scapes have that crunch like green beans or asparagus.
 Preparing them is so easy, just trim the stringy tip and discard, either use it whole or chop it up to whatever length you would like.
 But, the easiest way to use it is to think of scallions or garlic, although, there's no wrong way to enjoy these flavorful tendrils.

 - Garlic Scapes are high antioxidant and, could help re-oxygenate blood and protect the liver.
 The sulphur ingredients within garlic scapes increase glutathione, the body's most effective anti-oxidant.
 An excellent source of manganese, A very good source of vitamin B6 and Vitamin C and a good source of selenium.1

 - Potatoes Contain a good amount of carbs and fibre as well as vitamin C, Vitamin B6, potassium and manganese.
 Their nutrient contents can vary on the type of potato and cooking method1.